-20See Appendix G.1 for basic graph theoretic terminology.
+$^{^{17}}$ See Appendix G.1 for basic graph theoretic terminology.
 We note that, here (and in the sequel), s stands for start and t stands for terminate.
-21Thus, the actual input x only affects the set of edges of G_x (whereas the set of vertices is only

-21Thus, the actual input x only affects the set of edges of G_x (whereas the set of vertices is only affected by |x|).
+18Thus, the actual input x only affects the set of edges of G_x (whereas the set of vertices is only affected by |x|).
 A related construction is obtained by incorporating in the configuration also the (single) bit of x that resides in the machine's location on the input.
-In the latter case, x itself affects V_x (but not E_x , except for $E_x \subseteq V_x \times V_x$).
+In the latter case, x itself also affects V_x .